wix/Detox/website/blog/2024-09-30-detox-copilot-is-out.md

 Initialize Detox Copilot in your test setup by implementing a `PromptHandler` that connects to your LLM service.
 This abstraction allows Detox Copilot to communicate with any LLM you choose, promoting versatility across different testing frameworks.

-For more details, check our [Testing with Copilot guide](docs/guide/testing-with-copilot).
+For more details, check our [Testing with Copilot guide].

 ### Write Tests Using Natural Language